Finite horizon stochastic $H_2/H_\infty$ control for continuous-time mean-field systems with Poisson jumps: Introduction

 Our results extend the framework for SDEs by incorporating mean-field terms $\mathbb{E}[x(t)],\mathbb{E}[u(t)]$, and $\mathbb{E}[v(t)]$ into the state equation, leading to coupled Riccati equations (\ref{RE1})-(\ref{RE22}) with respect to $(P,Q)$ instead of the Riccati equations solely dependent on $P$.
-Within the linear stochastic differential game framework, introducing mean-field terms while having diffusion terms involving $(u, v)$ imposes stringent conditions where multiple algebraic equations ($\Sigma_0(P_1), \Sigma_2(P_1), \tilde{\Sigma}_0(P_2), \tilde{\Sigma}_2(P_2)$ in (\ref{RE1})-(\ref{RE22})) must simultaneously satisfy positive definiteness—a fundamental difficulty highlighted in the literature \cite{2015}.
+Within the linear stochastic differential game framework, introducing mean-field terms while having diffusion terms involving $(u, v)$ imposes stringent conditions where multiple algebraic equations ($\Sigma_0(P_1), \Sigma_2(P_1), \tilde{\Sigma}_0(P_2), \tilde{\Sigma}_2(P_2))$ in (\ref{RE1})-(\ref{RE22}) must simultaneously satisfy positive definiteness—a fundamental difficulty highlighted in the literature \cite{2015}.
 The complexity arising from the predictable property induced by Poisson jump processes is also considered and resolved.
-Furthermore, we introduce a reinforcement learning method for mean-field systems, which eliminates reliance on the coefficients of the system dynamics, thereby providing a comparison between the two methodological approaches.
-For the $H_\infty$ robust control problem of mean-field systems, an Actor-Critic type reinforcement learning method is established for the first time.
-Compared with existing work, we believe this offers a unique and valuable perspective.
+The disturbances $v$ affect the output through the system states, which ensures the attenuation of the high-frequency gain in the frequency domain.
+As a result, the $H_\infty$-norm of the transfer function has no lower bound, and this guarantees the validity of the necessary and sufficient conditions in our conclusion, where the disturbance level $\gamma$ can be set by us.
+We also propose a numerical method based on backward-in-time integration and provide example verification along with visualization results.

 The rest of the paper is organized as follows.
 Section 2 formulates the problem and introduces key notations, definitions, and preliminary lemmas.
 Section 3 develops the Stochastic Bounded Real Lemma for mean-field jump-diffusion systems (MF-SJBRL).
 Section 4 describes the main results.
 Using classical linear quadratic control results and MF-SJBRL, the feedback representations are obtained through solving four coupled sets of generalized differential Riccati equations (GDREs).
-Numerical simulations are presented in Section 5, followed by a model-free reinforcement learning approach for the mean-field system in Section 6.
-The paper concludes with final conclusion in Section 7.
+Numerical methods are presented in Section 5, followed by the final conclusion in Section 6.